git-user-cpp/authorization_system/README.md

     - Exit the vim: press `esc` few times then type `:wq` and after that press `Enter`.

-10) ⚒️ Build the program with cmake in the `build` directory.
+10) ⚒️ Build the program with CMake in the `build` directory.
     ```
     cmake --build .
     ```